Skip to main content

 Faikakai Topai (Sweet Coconut Dumplings)

-Traditional Tongan dessert soup with sweet dumplings floating in caramelized coconut milk sauce.
-Dumplings made from flour and coconut, simmered in coconut milk sweetened with sugar or caramelized sugar syrup.
-Comfort food dessert, often served warm.
-Popular at family gatherings.
+A traditional dessert soup of sweet dumplings floating in a caramelized coconut milk sauce.
+The dumplings, made from flour and coconut, simmer in coconut milk sweetened with sugar or a caramel syrup.
+It is warm comfort food and a fixture at family gatherings.

 Talo (Taro Root)